SeriousOldMan/Simulator-Controller/Docs/Session Database.md

 You can use the "Export..." button below the settings list to export a set of settings to an external location on your PC, for example, to share them with your team mates.
 Normally, only the current list of visible settings will be exported, but if you hold down the Control key, all settings from your database will be exported.

-When clicking on "Import...", you can select a folder with recently exported settings.
+When clicking on "Import...", you can select an export file with recently exported settings.
 A window will open up, which let you choose the settings you want to import into your database.

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Session%20Database%2017.jpg)